Frequently asked (or wondered) Questions

 How does online therapy work?

 Online therapy is delivered over Zoom.
-You do not need to download any apps or software to use this- I will simply send you a link which will open a virtual ‘meeting room’.
+I will send you a link which will open a virtual ‘meeting room’.
 You can use the same link for each session.
 In order to access online support you will need a reliable internet connection and will need to meet in a confidential space where you will not be interrupted.
-With online therapy it is preferable that we meet once face to face offline if possible so that we have a fuller sense of what each other is like in person.
-If you are an online client I will discuss this with you during the ‘taster’ session.

 What issues do you work with?